While not mandatory by law, having a written employment contract is highly recommended in Hong Kong for both employers and employees.

 A written agreement is always beneficial for you as it minimizes the chances of any dispute about the terms of the contract.

-You can clearly specify all the conditions of employment right in the contract or if you have issued a separate letter of employment, incorporate the terms by reference.
+You can clearly specify all the conditions of right in the contract of employment, or if you have issued a separate letter, incorporate the terms by reference.

-While Hong Kong law recognizes oral/verbal contracts, employees can also request employers to provide a written agreement.
-Failure to adhere to the request can result in a fine of up to HKD 10,000.
+While Hong Kong law recognizes oral/verbal contracts, employees can also request that employers provide a written agreement.
+Failure to comply with this request can result in a fine of up to HKD 10,000.

 Don't Reduce the Rights of Employees

-As per the terms of the Hong Kong Employment Ordinance, any term which extinguishes or reduces the rights of the employee is legally void.
+According to the Hong Kong Employment Ordinance, any term that extinguishes or reduces the rights of the employee is legally void.

 Say, for instance, the employment contract of your company provides that if an employee works on a statutory holiday, the company will pay twice the daily wages as remuneration for such work but not arrange for an alternative holiday.